Basiothia medea

 Basiothia medea, the small verdant hawk, is a moth of the family Sphingidae.
 It is common in open habitats throughout the Ethiopian Region, including Madagascar.
 It is however probably absent from the equatorial forest belt, except as a vagrant.
 The species is an active migrant.

 The length of the forewings is 22–25 mm and the wingspan is 49–63 mm.
-The body is grass green.
-The forewings are grass green with two or three faint darker green transverse lines.
-The hindwings are dull orange with a narrow brown margin.

 The larvae feed on Spermacoce natalensis, Dioda, Spermacoce, Pentas and Pentasinia species.